webern/mx/README.md

 When `getChoice() == BendChoice::Choice::preBend` then we will see `<pre-bend/>` in the XML, but when `getChoice() == BendChoice::Choice::postBend` then we will see `<post-bend/>` in the XML.

-### XML DOM (mx::xml)
+### XML DOM (::ezxml::)

-Any XML document can be read and manipulated with the classes in the `mx::xml` namespace.
+Any XML document can be read and manipulated with the classes in the `::ezxml::` namespace.
 Most notably, look at the following pure virtual interfaces XDoc, XElement, XAttribute.
 Also look at the STL-compliant iterators XElementIterator and XAttributeIterator.

 These interfaces are designed to wrap any underlying XML DOM software so that `mx::core` does not care or know about the XML DOM code.
 A set of implementation classes wrapping pugixml are provided, but if you need to use, say Xerces or RapidXML, you can look at the PugiElement, PugiDoc, etc classes and wrap whatever library you need.

-Here's how you can read a MusicXML document into `mx::core` classes by way of `mx::xml`.
+Here's how you can read a MusicXML document into `mx::core` classes by way of `::ezxml::`.

 ```
 #include "mx/core/Document.h"
 #include "mx/utility/Utility.h"
 #include "functions.h"
-#include "mx/xml/XFactory.h"
+#include "ezxml/XFactory.h"
-#include "mx/xml/XDoc.h"
+#include "ezxml/XDoc.h"

 #include <iostream>
 #include <string>